-Building on the Olmsted’s visionary design for a comprehensive interconnected park system, the 1970 Urban Outdoors Plan and the 40-Mile Loop Land Trust’s vision for an interconnected trail and park network, a Metropolitan Greenspaces movement was launched with the adoption of a bi-state regional Metropolitan Greenspaces Master Plan in 1992.
-With the passage of two regional bond measures in 1995 and 2006, totaling $363 million, Metro and local park providers have added more than 17,000 acres of wildlife-rich natural areas for public enjoyment, ecological health, and more resilience in the face of climate change.
+Building on John Charles Olmsted’s visionary design for a comprehensive interconnected park system, the 1970 Urban Outdoors Plan and the 40-Mile Loop Land Trust’s vision, UGI’s Mike Houck helped advocate for the adoption of a bi-state regional Metropolitan Greenspaces Master Plan in 1992.
+In 1995 and 2006 voters passed two regional parks and nature bond measures totaling $363 million, which enabled Metro and local park providers to add over 17,000 acres of wildlife-rich natural areas for public enjoyment, ecological health, and enhanced resilience in the face of climate change.

-The Urban Greenspaces Institute has been a lead champion of multiple efforts to ensure the continued acquisition, restoration and management of urban greenspaces.
-Our vision is the creation of a world-class, bi-state regional system of neighborhood, community and regional parks, natural areas, trails, open spaces and recreation opportunities distributed equitably throughout the region.
-We believe such a system is an essential element of the Portland-Vancouver metropolitan region’s ecological health, civic vitality, quality of life, and is critical to the local and regional economy.
+The Urban Greenspaces Institute champions multiple efforts to acquire, restore, and actively manage urban greenspaces.
+We envision a world-class, bi-state regional system of neighborhood, community and regional parks, natural areas, trails, open spaces and recreation opportunities distributed equitably throughout the region.
+We believe such a system is an essential ingredient of the Portland metropolitan region’s ecological health, civic vitality, quality of life, and thriving economy.

 The Institute’s staff helped shape the content and scope of the 1995 and 2006 bonds.
 We co-founded The Intertwine Alliance in 2007 to bring multiple public and private sector partners together to drive continued investment in “The Intertwine” – the region’s interconnected system of parks, trails and natural areas.
 This work continues with our active engagement and advocacy in support of the latest parks and nature bond, which will go before voters in November 2019.